carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 C++ Standard Library
 --------------------

-Use the C++ standard library facilities whenever they are available for a particular task.
-LLVM and related projects emphasize and rely on the standard library facilities as much as possible.
+Instead of implementing custom data structures, we encourage the use of C++ standard library facilities or LLVM support libraries whenever they are available for a particular task.
+LLVM and related projects emphasize and rely on the standard library facilities and the LLVM support libraries as much as possible.

-We avoid some standard facilities, like the I/O streams, and instead use LLVM's streams library (raw_ostream_).
-More detailed information on these subjects is available in the :doc:`ProgrammersManual`.

 LLVM support libraries (for example, `ADT
 <https://github.com/llvm/llvm-project/tree/master/llvm/include/llvm/ADT>`_)
-implement functionality missing in the standard library.
+implement specialized data structures or functionality missing in the standard library.
 Such libraries are usually implemented in the ``llvm`` namespace and follow the expected standard interface, when there is one.

+When both C++ and the LLVM support libraries provide similar functionality, and there isn't a specific reason to favor the C++ implementation, it is generally preferable to use the LLVM library.
+For example, ``llvm::DenseMap`` should almost always be used instead of ``std::map`` or ``std::unordered_map``, and ``llvm::SmallVector`` should usually be used instead of ``std::vector``.

+We explicitly avoid some standard facilities, like the I/O streams, and instead use LLVM's streams library (raw_ostream_).
+More detailed information on these subjects is available in the :doc:`ProgrammersManual`.

 Guidelines for Go code
 ----------------------